Annelie Wallin: Biography

 An important part of her art is art in the public space, here she mixes different materials, from classic sculptures in stone, bronze and concrete as in her public artwork "Meeting place" (2011–2012) for the city of Solna, to more technically complex light sculptures such as "Ikaros Vingar" in Idrottshuset in Jönköping, and "Strömmar" in the Åsikten1 neighborhood in Uppsala.
 She has also carried out a number of art actions in collaboration with the public such as "Sunflower field in Huvudsta" (2012) and "Share garden" in Anderstorp (together with Malin Lobell 2014–2016).
 Her work is also represented at a number of public institutions, and she has exhibited extensively in Sweden and internationally.

-Annelie Wallin has been married to civil engineer Bo Bergman.
+Annelie Wallin is married to civil engineer Bo Bergman.
 They have two sons together.
 She has also been active in the artist-run ID:I gallery.